LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 ## Behind the scenes

-### 6PM - RunOrganize.sh, organizeIncomingImages.py, task manager reboot ubuntu
+### 6PM - RunOrganize.sh, organizeIncomingImages.py, ReBoot Ubuntu

+- Ubuntu gets rebooted from Task Scheduler
 - Files get moved from the desktop to the LaCie
 - Long form logs are written to the Desktop in the folder Desktop/Imaging/Logs/ with the extension '_organize_ws2.txt'
 - Tally of files moved are appended to the file 'organizeLog.csv' in CFLA-LSU-Station2/LSUCollections/CSVLogs/
-- Scripts run: RunOrganize.sh, organizeIncomingImages.py, task manager reboot ubuntu
+- Scripts run: RunOrganize.sh, organizeIncomingImages.py,

 ### 8PM - WakeUp.sh, rsyncDaily.sh